 The clinic’s cannabis specialists help you decide on the best strains for your situation and what options the different producer/distributors provide.
 They also help you understand your options for administering cannabis.
 There are 4 main methods: ingestion, smoking, vaping and edibles.
 See the full-length CNA article: Neuropathy and Medical Cannabis for more information on the 4 methods.

 We are fortunate in Canada to be able to access it easily through specialized cannabis clinics and education centers.
 In some cases it is even covered by insurance or your wellness plan.
-Read more about the basics of medical cannabis, research studies, cautions, how to’s, and the process to get it in Canada in the full-length CNA article: Neuropathy and Medical Cannabis.
+Read more about the basics of medical cannabis, research studies, cautions, how to’s, and the process to get it in Canada in the full-length CNA article: Neuropathy and Medical Cannabis or More on Cannabis + Travel.

 For more information on topicals also see: #18 Arnica – A Natural Solution to Neuropathy Symptoms, #28 Capsaicin – An Effect Treatment for Neuropathy, #49 Herbal Healing: Careful with Comfrey, #54 Lidocaine – Numbing the Pain